Summary

 What info must a payslip in Germany contain?

-Section 108 (1) of the GewO (trade, commerce and industry regulation law) sets out all the information that a payslip must contain.
+Section 108 (1) of the GewO sets out all the contents a payslip must contain.
 This includes general information on the employee as well as individual remuneration components (listed according to the order in the payroll):

 The header of the payslip